There are 5 important reasons the attractional church is still relevant.

 That said, I’d like to continue this theme of being politically incorrect, because I think there are some lessons church leaders can glean from my experience the last couple of days.

-These are the principles no one talks about any more because they suggest that the church needs to be more attractional in its approach.
+These are the principles no one talks about any more because they suggest that the church needs to be an attractional church in its approach.

-Let me offer a few lessons that we can learn from this experience:
+Let me offer a few lessons that we can learn from this experience about the attractional church:

 1. People engage when you address felt needs.